allyson-hur/data-science-S2025/challenges/c05-antibiotics-assignment.md

 *Observations* - What is your response to the question above? -

-Neomycin has the highest effectiveness for positive strain of Aerobacter aerogenes and Klebsiella pneumoniae.
-Neomycin also has the highest effectiveness for negative strain of Diplococcus pneumonia, streptococcus hemolyticus, and streptococcus vindans.
+Neomycin has the highest effectiveness for negative strains of bacteria, including Diplococcus pneumonia, streptococcus hemolyticus, and streptococcus vindans.

-Penicillin has the highest effectiveness when it comes to positive strain of Aerobecter aerogenes, Escherichia coli, Klebsiella pneumoniae, proteus vularis, mycobacterium tuberculosis, psuedomonas aeruginosa, and salmonella schottruelleri.
+Penicillin has the highest effectiveness when it comes to positive strains of bacteria, including Aerobecter aerogenes, Escherichia coli, Klebsiella pneumoniae, proteus vularis, mycobacterium tuberculosis, psuedomonas aeruginosa, and salmonella schottruelleri.

-Streptomycin has the highest effectiveness when it comes to the positive strain of brucella abortus, mycobacterium tuberculosis, and pseudomonas aeruginosa.
-It also has the highest effectiveness for the negative strains diplococcus pneumonia, streptococcus hemoolyticus, and streptococcus vindans
+Streptomycin has the widest range for the effectiveness of both positive and negative strains.
+Positive strains include brucella abortus, mycobacterium tuberculosis, and pseudomonas aeruginosa while the negative strains include diplococcus pneumonia, streptococcus hemoolyticus, and streptococcus vindans

 Overall, neomycin was effective for mostly negative strains while penicillin was effective for only positive strains.
 Streptomycin has the